 The General Property Tax Act (GPTA) permits a nonresident taxpayer to enter an appearance by written protest; a personal appearance is not required.
-MCL 211.30(4).
 Local government units may permit resident taxpayers to file written appearances as well.
-MCL 211.30(7).
 All local jurisdictions permit a written protest and do not require a personal appearance.

 State Tax Commission

 Since the creation of the State Tax Commission (STC), Michigan has constitutionally recognized the value of specialized administrative property tax adjudication.
 The STC has general supervision over the administration and assessment of property tax in Michigan.
-While independent from the department of treasury, the commission receives significant administrative support within the department.
-The three commission members are appointed for six year terms.
-Not more than two of the commissioners may be of the same political party, and one of the three commissioners must be a Level IV Assessor (MCL 209.102).
+While independent from the Department of Treasury, the commission receives significant administrative support within the department.
+The three commission members are appointed for six-year terms.
+Not more than two of the commissioners may be of the same political party, and one of the three commissioners must be a Level IV Assessor.

 Each fall, the STC publishes a bulletin outlining statutory tax dates for the following tax year.
 See the STC 2011 Property Tax and Collection Calendar.